-- Adjust to DevOps: Professionals don’t process the right tools and training for continuous testing within Agile and DevOps environments
+- Adjust to DevOps: Professionals don’t process the right tools and training within Agile and DevOps environments

-- Change in culture: Cultural shifts among your development and testing teams may happen if traditional processes are maintained
+- Change in culture: Cultural shifts among your development and testing teams may happen while maintaining traditional processes.

-- Update testing strategy: Maintaining only traditional testing methods and test data management that is not clearly defined keeps continuous testing from reaching its full potential
+- Update testing strategy: Maintaining only traditional testing methods and test data management prevents continuous testing from reaching its full potential

 - Code integration: Developers who don’t integration their code on a regular basis (recommended several times daily) create defect issues with duplicated coding efforts and non-compatible code